Understanding the role and powers of the DEM

 - The elected council retains its primacy and performs a crucial governance role in the oversight of the Mayor.
 It does not lose its current powers and functions.

-- The Mayor will be fully accountable to the elected council in relation to their mayoral executive functions, including through the mayor’s report and mayor’s questions at plenary council meetings.
+- The Mayor is fully accountable to the elected council in relation to their mayoral executive functions, including through the Mayor’s Report and Mayor’s questions at plenary council meetings.

 - The elected council has reserved functions.
 These will not change.
 They include: